Belie06Loryn/Blog_Post/README.md

 https://github.com/Belie06Loryn

 ## Description
+Blog App is the web application that gone help writers to post a blog on web,so that the population can view it and make a comment.
 ### Set-up and Installation
-- Clone the Repo using this command: cd git clone
+- Clone the Repo using this command: cd git clone  [https://github.com/Belie06Loryn/Blog_Post.git]https://github.com/Belie06Loryn/Blog_Post.git
 - Edit the start.sh file with your api key from the news.org website
 - Install python 3.6
 - Run chmod a+x start.sh